-Hanukkah alights on December 24 this year, giving those who love fried potatoes (aka everyone ever) good reason to seek out the best latkes gelt can buy.
+Hanukkah has started, giving those who love fried potatoes (aka everyone ever) good reason to seek out the best latkes gelt can buy.
 In Jewish tradition, the oil used to cook these crispy savory pancakes signifies the oil that kept the Second Temple in ancient Israel lit for eight nights.
 In modern-day New York City, traditional and contemporary latkes are featured on menus at stylish nouveau Jewish restaurants and old-school delis throughout the holiday season - and, in some especially fortunate cases, all year long.
 Here are five of our favorites.

 This beloved appetizing shop has been serving the Upper West Side for over a century.
 Its latkes are typically an off-menu, weekend-only item, but during Hanukkah, they’re available all week long.
 Barney Greengrass’s winter staple is simple and perfect, made to order and fried fresh.
 If you’re looking for the classic take, look no further.